Xanthi F.C.

 Founded in 1967, Xanthi is well set up in terms of their financial support and youth setup.
 Xanthi participated in the UEFA Cup / Europa League in 2001–02, 2005–06, 2006–07 and 2013–14 seasons.
-In the 2004–05 season, Xanthi finished fourth in the Alpha Ethinki (first division, today Super League), the club's all-time best performance.
+In the 2004–05 season, Xanthi finished fourth in the Alpha Ethinki (First Division, today Super League), the club's all-time best performance.

 Xanthi's first appearance in the first division was in 1989, and the club remained in the top flight until its relegation in 2020.

+On 19 September 2022, Xanthi FC announced its withdrawal from the Super League 2 championship, putting an end to its presence in the professional categories, as it failed to address the financial and administrative problems it was facing.
+Since then, the team has been undergoing dissolution, with only the amateur club AOX continuing to exist.

+Starting from the 2023-24 season, AOX restarted from the amateur leagues of the Xanthi Football Clubs Association participating in the Second Division.
+It won all 24 matches and was promoted to the above division.
+In the First Division of Xanthi FCA, where it competed the following season (2024-25), it again won the title undefeated and participated in the special promotion championship, in which it won promotion to the national divisions after 3 full years.
+In the upcoming year, Xanthi will compete in 2025–26 Gamma Ethniki.